Default version of Bundler incorrectly invoked when using binstubs

 You must use Bundler 2 or greater with this lockfile.

 Bundler 2 is available on the system, and is the latest version, so it should be invoked instead of the default bundler version.

-Updated by deivid (David Rodríguez) 11 months ago
+Updated by deivid (David Rodríguez) about 1 year ago

 Forgot to comment here.
 I'm pretty sure this is the same as https://bugs.ruby-lang.org/issues/15582?
 The fix for it should be released in the next patch level version

 gem update --system indeed workarounds it, since it forces the reinstallation of the default bundler gem, which is the culprit here (its gemspec's file list is incomplete).

 Updated by hsbt (Hiroshi SHIBATA) about 1 year ago

 - Backport changed from 2.4: UNKNOWN, 2.5: UNKNOWN, 2.6: UNKNOWN to 2.4: DONTNEED, 2.5: DONTNEED, 2.6: DONTNEED